Refracting telescope: Refracting telescope designs

 All refracting telescopes use the same principles.
 The combination of an objective lens 1 and some type of eyepiece 2 is used to gather more light than the human eye is able to collect on its own, focus it 5, and present the viewer with a brighter, clearer, and magnified virtual image 6.

 The objective in a refracting telescope refracts or bends light.
 This refraction causes parallel light rays to converge at a focal point; while those not parallel converge upon a focal plane.
 The telescope converts a bundle of parallel rays to make an angle α, with the optical axis to a second parallel bundle with angle β.
 The ratio β/α is called the angular magnification.
 It equals the ratio between the retinal image sizes obtained with and without the telescope.

 Refracting telescopes can come in many different configurations to correct for image orientation and types of aberration.
-Because the image was formed by the bending of light, or refraction, these telescopes are called refracting telescopes or refractors.
+Because the image was formed by the bending of light, or refraction, these telescopes are called refracting telescopes or refractors.]

 Galilean telescope

 The design Galileo Galilei used c.
 1609 is commonly called a Galilean telescope.
 It used a convergent (plano-convex) objective lens and a divergent (plano-concave) eyepiece lens (Galileo, 1610).
 A Galilean telescope, because the design has no intermediary focus, results in a non-inverted (i.e., upright) image.

-Galileo's most powerful telescope, with a total length of just under 1 m, magnified objects about 30 times.
+Galileo's most powerful telescope, with a total length of 980 mm, magnified objects about 30 times.
 Galileo had to work with the poor lens technology of the time, and found he had to use aperture stops to reduce the diameter of the objective lens (increase its focal ratio) to limit aberrations, so his telescope produced blurry and distorted images with a narrow field of view.
 Despite these flaws, the telescope was still good enough for Galileo to explore the sky.
 He used it to view craters on the Moon, the four largest moons of Jupiter, and the phases of Venus.

 Parallel rays of light from a distant object (y) would be brought to a focus in the focal plane of the objective lens (F′ L1 / y′).
 The (diverging) eyepiece (L2) lens intercepts these rays and renders them parallel once more.
 Non-parallel rays of light from the object traveling at an angle α1 to the optical axis travel at a larger angle (α2 > α1) after they passed through the eyepiece.
 This leads to an increase in the apparent angular size and is responsible for the perceived magnification.

 The final image (y″) is a virtual image, located at infinity and is the same way up (i.e., non-inverted or upright) as the object.